Table of Contents

-They have made great strides in canine nutrition – providing more “tailor made” products for your dog's particular needs.
-A great benefit to this food is not just the ingredients list, but how you are instructed to feed your dog.
+They have made great strides in canine nutrition – providing more “tailor-made” products for your dog's particular needs.
+A great benefit to this food is the ingredients list and how you are instructed to feed your dog.

 High Energy Shetland Sheepdogs

 In this situation, I recommend Royal Canin Sporting Life Agility 4100.
 Dogs don't start to burn protein for energy until they've been running for about 30 minutes.
-Agility athletes are running quickly in a very short amount of time, meaning they need less protein and more carbohydrates than say, a foxhound.
+Agility athletes are dashing in a very short amount of time, meaning they need less protein and more carbohydrates than, say, a foxhound.

-Royal Canin's agility formula meets these requirements at 21% protein and 42% carbohydrate.
+Royal Canin's agility formula meets 21% protein and 42% carbohydrate requirements.
 It also includes glucosamine and chondroitin sulfate to help keep your Sheltie's joints in top form.

-Nutro MAX Senior Chicken and Rice Canned is a great choice for dogs in this category.
-Nutro diets are not available in every pet store, but are easily found online.
+The Nutro Wet Senior is an excellent choice for dogs in this category.
+Nutro diets are not available in every pet store but are easily found online.
 Seeking them out can make a world of difference in your senior Sheltie.

-This special senior formula provides high levels of DHA, EPA and antioxidants for brain health support.
+This unique senior formula provides high DHA, EPA, and antioxidants for brain health support.
 Royal Canin is known for its research and development into kibble size and matrix composition – the kibble of this food is unique in that it quickly absorbs water.
 Adding water to the kibble can make it as soft as your dog needs it to be as she gets older.